 Most people have acute LBP, with pain only lasting a few days or weeks.
 This type of pain responds well to home remedies like rest and over-the-counter medications.
 However, pain that lasts three months or longer has crossed the line into chronic back pain and should be treated by a doctor.

-- Sprains or strains: Overstretching or tearing of the lower back’s ligaments, tendons or muscles, often caused by lifting something improperly or sudden jerky movements.
+Over-stretching or tearing of the lower back's ligaments, tendons or muscles, often caused by lifting something improperly or sudden jerky movements

-- Herniated or bulging discs: As the intervertebral discs degenerate in the lower back, they can become compressed, bulge outward or rupture, leading to painful symptoms.
+As the intervertebral discs degenerate in the lower back, they can become compressed, bulge outward or rupture, leading to painful symptoms

 There is a wide range of innovative and effective treatment options for lower back pain and other types of spinal disorders.
 It all begins with an accurate diagnosis.
 When you come to a DISC treatment center in Arizona, you will meet with a board-certified orthopedic surgeon who will speak with you and take the time to understand your symptoms.
 Our proprietary diagnostic technique called Personalized Pain Diagnostics (PPD) pinpoints the specific pain generator so we can develop your unique treatment approach.